Beth Rudin DeWoody: Biography

 DeWoody was born to a Jewish family which controls a $5.1 billion real estate empire.
 She is the daughter of Gladyce (née Largever) and Lewis Rudin.
 She has one brother, William Rudin.
 Her parents later divorced and remarried: her father to Wilhelmina model Basha Szymanska, and then Rachel (Weingarten) Rudin; and her mother to film executive David Begelman.

 DeWoody's interest in art started as child where she attended the Rudolf Steiner School after which she went on to earn a B.A. in anthropology and cinema studies from the University of California, Santa Barbara.
 She then worked as a production assistant on such movies as Hair (film) and Annie Hall.
 After marrying artist James DeWoody, she began to get deeply involved in the SoHo art scene where she began to nurture young contemporary artists such as E.V.
 Day and Tom Sachs.
 In 1982, she went to work for Rudin Management Company, owned by her father, where she rose to the rank of vice president.
 At the same time, she grew her art collection and sponsored new artists and served as a curator of exhibitions.

 In 2001 comedian Ruby Wax portrayed a satirical menopausal maniac based on DeWoody in the BBC television comedy Absolutely Fabulous, season 4, episode 6.

 Philanthropy

-DeWoody serves as President of the Rudin Family Foundation, and sits on the boards of the Whitney Museum of American Art since the mid-1980s, Brooklyn Academy of Music, Creative Time, The New School University, Design Museum Holon in Israel, New Yorkers for Children, New York City Police Foundation, the Photography Steering Committee at the Norton Museum of Art located in West Palm Beach, Florida and the Hammer Museum in Los Angeles.
+DeWoody serves as President of the Rudin Family Foundation.
+She has sat on the boards of the Whitney Museum of American Art since the mid-1980s, Brooklyn Academy of Music, Creative Time, The New School University, Design Museum Holon in Israel, New Yorkers for Children, New York City Police Foundation, the Photography Steering Committee at the Norton Museum of Art located in West Palm Beach, Florida and the Hammer Museum in Los Angeles.

+In 1990, DeWoody organized the "A Bid of Love" benefit auction at Sotheby's with ballet dancers Heather Watts, Jock Soto, and interior designer Jed Johnson.